Three Supremes

-The Three Supremes (三个至上 (Sān ge Zhìshàng)) is a doctrine first articulated by General Secretary of the Chinese Communist Party Hu Jintao in December 2007, which requires the judiciary to subordinate the written law to the interests of the Chinese Communist Party (CCP) and the maintenance of "social stability."
-As Hu Jintao put it during the National Conference on Political-Legal Work, "In their work, the grand judges and grand procurators shall always regard as supreme the party's cause, the people's interest and the constitution and laws."
+The "Three Supremes" is a doctrine first articulated by general secretary of the Chinese Communist Party Hu Jintao in December 2007, which requires the judiciary of the People's Republic of China to subordinate written law to the interests of the Chinese Communist Party (CCP).
+As Hu Jintao put it during the 2007 National Conference on Political-Legal Work, "In their work, the grand judges and grand procurators shall always regard as supreme the party's cause, the people's interest and the constitution and laws."

-The “Three Supremes” are as follows:
+The "Three Supremes" are as follows: